Mike-Pryor/admin-page/README.md

 # admin-page
 Just a basic html &amp; css page.
+It is not wired up to anything.